skip to Main Content

 Under-inflated tires are susceptible to a variety of problems, from premature wear and increased fuel consumption up to tire failure, including tread separation and blowouts.
 According to Schrader, a leading manufacturer of tire pressure monitoring systems, underinflated tires wreak a staggering amount of havoc on North American roads and highways, contributing to over 250,000 crashes, 33,000 injuries, and 660 deaths every year.
 It has been argued that once all vehicles are equipped with TPMS, as many as 120 fatalities and 8,500 crash-related injuries could be prevented each year.

 On top of that, underinflated tires waste 12 million litres of gas every single day.
-The less pressure in the tire, the more surface contact there is, the more friction is created, and friction means more work for your engine and increased fuel consumption.
+The less pressure in the tire, the more surface contact there is, and the more friction is created.
+More friction means more work for your engine and therefore increased fuel consumption.

 History of TPMS